Google Cloud Storage

 cp conf/alluxio-site.properties.template conf/alluxio-site.properties

-Configure Alluxio to use GCS as its under storage system.
+Configure Alluxio to use GCS as its root under storage system.
 The first modification is to

 specify an existing GCS bucket and directory as the under storage system by modifying